piloterr/api.explore.piloterr.com/README.md

 5. `yarn install`
 6. Generate a secret key with `rake secret` and paste this value into the `application.yml`.
 7. `rails db:create db:migrate`
-8. `rspec` and make sure all tests pass
+8. `rake code_analysis` and make sure all tests pass
 9. `rails s`
 10. You can try